Ukrainian Air Force: Role in the Russian invasion of Ukraine

 Some American officers told The New York Times that Ukraine used a Patriot missile to shoot down a Russian Il-76 transport in the Belgorod Oblast on 24 January 2024, allegedly killing everyone on board.
 According to Ukrainian claims the plane was carrying S-300 missiles, while Russia claimed it was carrying 65 Ukrainian prisoners of war.
 Sources told the NYT that at least some of the passengers were POWs.
 According to Forbes, some of the Ukrainian prisoner names that were listed as passengers were already exchanged.

 After receiving its first F-16s in August 2024, they were initially used in a defensive role, shooting down Russian cruise missiles, with the General Staff of the Ukrainian Armed Forces stating that: "In the course of air combat, F-16 aircraft demonstrated their high effectiveness, [and] with [their on-board] weapons shot down four enemy cruise missiles".
 On 29 August 2024, an ex-Danish F-16 piloted by Lt.
 Col. Oleksii Mes crashed, killing him.
 In 2025, the PSZSU F-16s are used in both offensive and defensive operations, intercepting incoming drones and missiles while also launching missiles and bombs at Russian positions along the front lines.

 On 7 January 2025, the Ukrainian Air Force Command claimed that an unnamed F-16 pilot managed to shoot down six cruise missiles with air-to-air missiles and cannon fire during a Russian missile strike on the morning of 13 December 2024.

 On 16 January 2025, the PSZSU launched an investigation on whether key personnel are being redeployed to reinforce the Eastern Front, following allegations that MiG-29 maintenance crews were sent as infantry affecting the combat readiness of the fleet.
-According to reports from The Kyiv Independent and Militarnyi, thousands of Air Force personnel including aviation, anti-aircraft, and radio engineering crews, were transferred to the Ground Forces since 2024 following a January 11 directive from Commander-in-Chief Oleksandr Syrskyi ordering the transfer of 5,000 personnel from the Air Force to the Ground Forces, while the General Staff of the Armed forces of Ukraine denied such allgations.
+According to reports from The Kyiv Independent and Militarnyi, thousands of Air Force personnel including aviation, anti-aircraft, and radio engineering crews, were transferred to the Ground Forces since 2024 following a January 11 directive from Commander-in-Chief Oleksandr Syrskyi ordering the transfer of 5,000 personnel from the Air Force to the Ground Forces, while the General Staff of the Armed forces of Ukraine denied such allegations.